Davin Bush

-Davin Bush (born October 5, 1977) is a defensive halfback who most recently played for the Winnipeg Blue Bombers of the Canadian Football League in the 2007 CFL season.
+Davin Bush (born October 5, 1977) is an American former professional football defensive halfback who played in the Canadian Football League.

-Bush was signed as a free agent by Winnipeg in 2007 after playing with the Saskatchewan Roughriders from 2001 to 2006.
+Bush was signed as a free agent by the Winnipeg Blue Bombers in 2007 after playing with the Saskatchewan Roughriders from 2001 to 2006.
 He was released by the Blue Bombers on January 30, 2008.
 He attended college at the University of Central Florida.
 His brother Devin Bush is a former safety in the National Football League.